Omaha Uninsured Motorist Claim Lawyers

 In spite of the law, some drivers let their liability insurance policies expire and continue to operate their vehicles with no insurance.
 Unfortunately, these negligent drivers sometimes cause accidents, in which case they have no insurance to cover the injured party’s damages.
 In other cases, at-fault drivers may only have the minimum available coverage, which may not be enough to cover the costs of a victim’s medical bills and expenses.

-If you have been injured in an accident with an uninsured motorist, contact Bottlinger Law L.L.C. by calling (402) 505-8234.
-We handle all types of car collisions, including uninsured motorist claims.
+If you have been injured in an accident with an uninsured or underinsured motorist, contact Bottlinger Law L.L.C. by calling (402) 505-8234.
+We handle all types of car collisions, including uninsured/underinsured motorist claims.
 There are often options available to recover compensation for your injuries and other damages.